jrehor/kcc/README.md

 ### how

 In addition to being an excellent tool to assist efficient thinking, k is also an astonishingly efficient computer language.
+The entire system is:

-The entire system, a tiny binary executable only **200Kb** in size without a single external dependency that fits comfortably in the cache of a commodity CPU, implements a selection of fundamental algorithms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
+* a tiny **230kb** executable
+* without a single external dependency
+* that fits in the the cache your CPU

+And that implements a selection of fundamental algorithms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments, where inefficiency directly translates into loss of revenue.
 The inner components of the system are polished to fit together and complement each other to deliver performance which many outsiders find very difficult to believe at first.
-It is also not uncommon for k newcomers to experience total shock when they first realize what kind of power they can wield with just a few precise keystrokes.
+It is also not uncommon for k newcomers to experience shock when they first realize what kind of power can be weld with just a few precise keystrokes.

 All of k programming takes place in **REPL**, a concept which requires little introduction these days, but is actually much older than many seem to think.
 It has been around for at least half a century, and is known as *dialogue approach*, a live conversation between a human and machine as a flow of questions and answers.
 And in k, this conversation is much more fluent than in any other modern REPL-driven system you may be familiar with, because the questions are short and the answers are fast.
 This is the essence of the way of k, an experience that all k programmers consider immensely aesthetically and intellectually satisfying.
 This is why people who write software in k love their jobs, and this has nothing to do with their paychecks.